-The Communication Department requires their majors to have completed seven courses in Communication by the end of their junior year.
+The Communication department requires their majors to have completed seven courses in Communication by the end of their junior year.
 This leaves no more than four courses to be completed during senior year.
-Among those courses required prior to travel are the four Core Courses: Rhetorical Tradition, Survey of Mass Communication, Public Speaking, and Communication Methods.
+Among those courses required prior to travel are the four Core courses: Rhetorical Tradition, Survey of Mass Communication, Public Speaking, and Communication Methods.
 In addition, we strongly suggest juniors take one of their two required writing intensive seminars in the fall of their junior year, before travel.
 This is to allow for the second to be completed senior year.
 A student may transfer up to two courses in Communication as ELECTIVES from the Study Abroad placement, which counts toward the seven total courses needed by the end of junior year.
 These courses must be pre-approved by the Director of Undergraduate Studies, Prof. Christine Caswell.

-Students may enroll in: COMM 4485 Advanced Intercultural Communication.
+In addition, students may enroll in: COMM 4485 Advanced Intercultural Communication.